-You wrote a skill file.
-It works on your machine, with your phrasing, for the one task you tested.
-Then a teammate tries it with slightly different wording, and the skill never triggers.
-Or it triggers when it shouldn't.
-Or it loads, runs, and produces output that looks plausible but breaks the downstream workflow.
+Your skill works on your machine.
+With your phrasing.
+On the one task you tested.
+A teammate tries it with different wording and the skill never fires.
+Or it fires when it shouldn't.
+Or it runs and emits output that looks fine and quietly breaks the next step in the pipeline.

-Here's something the docs mention but don't emphasize enough: the description field is the only thing the agent reads when deciding whether to load your skill.[1]
-The entire markdown body, your carefully crafted instructions, your templates, your validation scripts — none of it exists in the agent's world until after the description has already done its job.
+The docs say it.
+They don't dwell on it.
+The description is the only thing the agent reads when deciding whether to load your skill.[1]
+The body, the instructions, the templates, the validation scripts — none of it exists in the agent's context until after the description has already won or lost.

-"Helps with documents" — too vague, matches everything and nothing
+"Helps with documents" — matches every task and none.
+Loses every selection round.

-"I can process PDFs for you" — first person breaks discovery since descriptions are injected into system prompts
+"I can process PDFs for you" — first person collides with the system prompt's voice and degrades selection accuracy

-"Processes data" — no trigger terms, no specificity on when to activate
+"Processes data" — no trigger vocabulary, no when.
+The agent has nothing to match against

-"Useful tool for developers" — describes the audience, not the capability
+"Useful tool for developers" — names the audience, not the capability.
+Audience is not a trigger

 "Extracts text and tables from PDF files, fills forms, merges documents.
 Use when working with PDF files or when the user mentions PDFs, forms, or document extraction."